ulianakolodii/starwars/README.md

 ### Additional Notes

 - Ensure you have **pnpm** installed in your Codespace.
 If not, you may need to install it first.
-- Feel free to customize the instructions based on any updates or changes in the process.